 The line printer controller uses eight read/write indirect registers.
 These registers are addressed by the line printer CSR bits (10:8).
 Read/modify/write UNIBUS cycles are not allowed to the indirect registers.
-Table 4-35 describes the functions of the line printer indirect registers.
-Figure 4-26 shows the bit configuration of Indirect Register [6].
+Table 4-34 describes the functions of the line printer indirect registers.
+Figure 4-27 shows the bit configuration of indirect register [6].

-Table 4-35 Line Printer Indirect Registers Functions
+Table 4-34 Line Printer Indirect Registers Functions

 Register/Bits Title Function Indirect Register [0] Bits (15:0) Bytes Transmitted This register contains the number of bytes transferred from the line printer controller to the line printer.
 If format control (line printer CSR bit (2) equals one, the prefix characters, formatted data, and suffix characters are included in the count.
 When the format control (line printer CSR bit (2)) equals zero, the bytes transmitted (indirect register [0] bits (15:0)) indicate the actual number of characters direct memory accessed.
 If the print done bit is set, writing a 1 to the print enable bit clears the bytes transmitted register (indirect register [0] bits (15:0)).
 Indirect Register [1] Bits (15:0) Line Count Line count register bits $\langle 15:0 \rangle$ is used only if DAVFU is clear.
 This register contains a count of the number of lines the paper on the line printer has moved from printing the latest buffer.
 If print done bit is set, writing a 1 to the print enable bit clears this register.

-Register/Bits Title Function Indirect Register [2] Bits (15:8) Prefix Character Indirect register [2] bits (15:8) is loaded with the type of prefix character to be inserted at the beginning of the buffer.
+Indirect Register [2] Bits (15:8) Prefix Character Indirect register [2] bits (15:8) is loaded with the type of prefix character to be inserted at the beginning of the buffer.
 A zero value for this prefix character is interpreted as a "new line" command.
 A "new line" command is a carriage return followed by a line feed that is sent to the line printer.
-The carriage return preceeds the line feed only if the automatic carriage insert bit (indirect register [6] bit (8)) is not active, that is, equal to one.
+The carriage return precedes the line feed only if the automatic carriage insert bit (indirect register [6] bit (8)) is not active, that is, equal to one.
 If the prefix character count (indirect register [2] bits (7:0)) equals zero, then no prefix characters are sent.
-Indirect Register [2] Bits (7:0) Prefix Character Count The prefix character count register (indirect register [2] bits (7:0)) is loaded with the number of prefix characters to be inserted at the beginning of the buffer.
-Indirect Register [3] Bits (15:8) Suffix Character Indirect register [3] bits <15:8) is loaded with the type of suffix character to be appended at the end of the buffer.
-A zero value for this suffix character is interpreted as a "new line" command.
-A "new line" command is a carriage return followed by a line feed that is sent to the line printer.
-The carriage return preceeds the line feed only if the automatic carriage insert bit (indirect register [6] bit (8)) is not active, that is, equal to one.
-If the suffix character count (indirect register [3] bits (7:0)) equals zero, then no suffix characters are sent.
-Indirect Register [3] Bits (7:0) Suffix Character Count The suffix character count register (indirect register [3] bits (7:0)) is loaded with the number of suffix characters to be appended at the end of the buffer.
+Indirect Register [2] Bits $\langle 7:0 \rangle$ Prefix Character Count The prefix character count register (indirect register [2] bits (7:0)) is loaded with the number of prefix characters to be inserted at the beginning of the buffer.